UnicornPuke/An-RPG/patchlog.md

         Coral Wand

         Water Wand

         Aqua Charm

     A bunch of new step texts

     Extra money and xp are awarded at the end of a fight

+Flavor Mini-Update - 1.1.5

+Changes:

+    Bug Fixes

+        End of battle xp and money work now

+        Shop weapons menu works now

+        Monsters encountered more than once no longer show up as having 0 hp

+    1 new armor

+        Obsidian Armor

+    1 new monster

+        Zombie

+    12 new step texts